Anyonic quasiparticles of hardcore anyons: Model

 \section{Model}

-Our starting point is a family of Laughlin states on a lattice in the complex plane.\cite{latticeLaughlin} The lattice points are at the positions $(\mathrm{Re}(z_j),\mathrm{Im}(z_j))$, $j\in\{1,2,\ldots,N\}$, and each site can be either empty or occupied by one particle.
-We use $n_j$ to denote the number of particles on site $j$.
+Our starting point is a family of Laughlin states on a lattice in the two-dimensional complex plane \cite{latticeLaughlin}.
+The lattice points are at the positions $(\mathrm{Re}(z_j),\mathrm{Im}(z_j))$, $j\in\{1,2,\ldots,N\}$.
+For simplicity, we choose a square lattice, and in analogy to a fractional quantum Hall droplet, we choose the boundary of the lattice to be roughly circular by only considering the lattice sites inside a circle of radius $R$.
+We use $n_j$ to denote the number of particles on the $j$th site, and each site can be either empty ($n_j = 0$) or occupied by one particle ($n_j = 1$).
 The considered states take the form

 where